Boris Johnson pledges no big policy changes before departure

 The PM has caved in to pressure from ministers to quit as Tory leader but wants to stay in No 10 until the party chooses who should replace him.

-The revolt has prompted some senior Tories to urge him to go now.
+His collapse in support has prompted some Tories to urge him to go now.

-But he reassured ministers he would leave major policy decisions to his successor.
+But a newly-promoted cabinet minister says Mr Johnson has agreed to carry on as a "caretaker" prime minister.

-A timetable for a Conservative leadership contest would be announced next week, but potential contenders are already jockeying for position.
+A timetable for a Tory leadership contest will be announced next week, but potential contenders are already jockeying for position.

+There is no set duration for such a contest, but a new leader, who will also become the prime minister, is expected by September.

-So far Attorney General Suella Braverman is the only Tory MP to declare she will stand, and Steve Baker has said he is "seriously" considering running.
+So far, Attorney General Suella Braverman is the only Tory MP to declare she will stand, and Steve Baker has said he is "seriously" considering running.

 They are expected to be joined by more candidates in the coming days - although deputy PM Dominic Raab has ruled himself out.